ByAUJay

 4. Implement Secure Backup and Disaster Recovery Plans

-- Regularly test recovery procedures.
+- Make sure to regularly test your recovery procedures.

 5. Continuous Monitoring and Anomaly Detection

-- Deploy real-time monitoring for suspicious activities.
+- Roll out real-time monitoring to catch any suspicious activities.

-- Use behavioral analytics to identify anomalies.
+- Leverage behavioral analytics to spot any unusual behavior.

 Advanced Techniques for Multisignature Wallets